 The Data Virtuality Server is currently available in three versions: 2.1, 2.3, and 2.4.
 We recommend checking carefully that you are reading the right documentation for your version.

-The documentation for each version consists of three parts: Administration Guide, User Guide, Reference Guide, Upgrade Guide, and Licensing and Copyright.
+The documentation for each version consists of five parts: Administration Guide, User Guide, Reference Guide, Upgrade Guide, and Licensing and Copyright.

 Administration Guide is aimed mostly at administrators and provides information on how to install the Data Virtuality Server and other software, configure it, and keep it running smoothly.